 1. Follow the steps in section "E3 Removing (and Replacing) the Glass" on page 24 to remove the glass from the front of the appliance.
-Follow the steps in section "E4 Placing the Standard Infill & Burners" on page 25 or "E5 Placing the Redwood Elevation Infill & Burners" on page 25 to remove the burners and infill.
-Carefully remove the floating ceiling by unscrewing the two screws hidden behind the negative detail and sliding it first back, then down.
+Follow the steps in section "E4 Placing the Infill & Burners" on page 25 to remove the burners and infill.
+Carefully remove the floating ceiling by unscrewing the four screws hidden behind the negative detail and sliding it first back, then down.